Blow up analysis for Keller-Segel system: The phenomena

 \section{The $8\pi$ phenomena}

 This section is devoted to the proof of the following result, which says that the mass of each atom in $\mu_t$ is exactly $8\pi$.
-We keep the notations used in Theorem \ref{thm convergence}. \begin{prop} For any $t\in(-1,1)$ and each $q_j(t)\in\Sigma_t$, $m_j(t)=8\pi$. \end{prop} \begin{proof} Take an arbitrary $t\in(-1,1)$ and a point $q_j(t)\in \Sigma_t$.
-Denote $m:=m_j(t)$.
-The remaining proof is divided into three steps.
+We keep the notations used in Theorem \ref{thm convergence}. \begin{prop} For any $t\in(-1,1)$ and each $q_j(t)\in\Sigma_t$, $m_j(t)=8\pi$. \end{prop} The proof of this proposition relies on the blow up method.
+By blowing up $(\mu_t)$, we can reduce the problem into a simpler setting where the limiting measure is \emph{a single} Dirac measure.
+This then makes the second momentum calculation applicable.